ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 7. Downloading the System

-Enter the Release section in the lower right corner of the repository homepage, select the system that corresponds to your box model.
+Navigate to the Releases section on the repository homepage and select the system image matching your device model.
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/163204798-0d98524c-73df-4876-8912-fcae2845fbba.png width="300" />